Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 This may seems like a little advantage for Mailfence but I consider it a draw because Proton’s features just does the job.

-Overall offer and support
+Overall offer, maturity and support

 It’s also rare enough to mention that Proton’s support team answered quickly and, after a cold start, were quite efficient to answer my questions, even speaking a perfect French (although always pushing first the English response).
 However as said before, I haven’t even had the need to contact Mailfence’s customer support.